ISSUE 03

 And actually it did lead to a lot of promotion for a lot of these smaller businesses.
 Like the lady with the pink shirt—when I went to visit again, she said like a bunch of people came by because they read the story and they wanted to support her.
 And she was like, “I was so encouraged that I want to keep going.”

 And yeah, that was kind of the process.
 I had this format and so when I talked to people, I just wanted to get at the main points.
 And once I had the main points, whichever way they went, whatever they wanted to talk about, I would just include.
-And I would also just ask more questions based on my own curiosity.
 And I think once I felt like I had something enough to write, then I would just kind of call it quits.
 Or like—

 KENNY